 How Healthcare Can Step Up

-Doctors, nurses, and health organisations are starting to prepare for what hotter weather means for the heart.
+Doctors, nurses, and health organizations are starting to prepare for what hotter weather means for the heart.
 That means training staff to spot heat-related issues quickly, making sure hospitals can handle the surge in cases, and educating patients on what they can do to stay safe.
-Communities benefit when people know the risks and when cooling centres or community check-ins are available during heatwaves.
+Communities benefit when people know the risks and when cooling centers or community check-ins are available during heatwaves.

 Why Raising Awareness Matters

-It’s easy to see climate change as something that affects polar bears, but the truth is closer to home.
+It’s easy to see climate change and heart health as something that affects polar bears, but the truth is closer to home.
 The reality is that people are ending up in hospitals, and some are dying, because of the heat’s effect on the heart.
 By spreading awareness, you give yourself and your community a better chance to prepare.
-Understanding how climate affects your body makes climate change itself feel less distant.
+Understanding climate change and heart health makes climate change itself feel less distant.

 Protecting Your Heart is a Shared Job